 - The building will support the Pump Track development by providing information for cyclists and general tourists, cycle storage facilities for visitors and refreshments;

 - As well as all of that it will provide a focal point for local heritage displays.

-Most importantly, as members of the Chopwell and Blackhall Mill Partnership we want to be able to provide a venue where we can work together to tackle the key issues facing our village, such as social isolation, unemployment and anti-social behaviour and providing for and supporting those most in need.
+- The building will be a centre where the community together can tackle some of the key issues facing our village, such as food poverty, social isolation, unemployment and anti-social behaviour and providing for and supporting those most in need.